rafaelhueb92/ReactDeploytoS3/README.md

 - Create a bucket
 - Install AWS CLI
-- aws configure and put your credentials from your IAM User
+- Run `aws configure` and put your credentials from your IAM User
-- Run build
+- Run `yarn build`
-- Run deploy (Substitute on package.json in section scripts, value deploy, < your bucket name > by your bucket name).
+- Run `yarn deploy` (Substitute on package.json in section scripts, value deploy, < your bucket name > by your bucket name).

 ### `yarn start`